dchege711/cos333_tiger_leagues/tiger_leagues/templates/readme.rst

 As described on `Wikipedia
 <https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller#Components>`_,
 a view is any output representation of information.
+In our case, our views were all HTML files.
+We also have supporting stylesheets, images and JavaScript in ``./tiger_leagues/static/*``

 .. _views_design_decisions: